Jack23162329/robot-vacuum/README.md

 | RViz shows **“No transform from `left_clean_1`”** | Enable `<publishJointStates>true>` in `cleaning_machine.gazebo`, or change the brush `<joint>` to `type="fixed"`. |
 | Robot does **not** move in Gazebo | Make sure `controller.launch` is running **and** `/cmd_vel` is publishing. |
 | Model looks off‑scale | Check STL `<scale>` and verify `wheelDiameter` / `wheelSeparation`. |

----

-## License
-Distributed under the MIT License – see `LICENSE` for details.
-# robot-vacuumAdd commentMore actions
-# robot-vacuum